padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 cd_app grafana
 vi etc/prometheus.yml
 ```

-Using our example in the [Enabling Prometheus for Management Center](#Enabling-Prometheus-for-Management-Center) section, add `localhost:2222` in the `targets` parameter.
+Using our example in the [3.
+Enabling Prometheus for Management Center](#3-Enabling-Prometheus-for-Management-Center) section, add `localhost:2222` in the `targets` parameter.

 ```yaml
 ...